Division of Counseling and Family Therapy

 MAC/MAMFT Student Competencies and Remediation

-As a student progresses in the MAC/MAMFT program, faculty may evaluate student performance using the Student Performance Evaluation (SPE) at developmental points throughout the program.
+As a student progresses in the MAC program, faculty may evaluate student performance using the Student Performance Evaluation (SPE) at developmental points throughout the program.
 Students will receive feedback on the SPE regarding their professional strengths as well as areas for growth.
+For MFT students, faculty will evaluate student performance using the Professional Performance Evaluation (PPE).
 Students exhibiting unsatisfactory performance in any area will be referred by faculty to the Remediation Coordinator who will appoint a Remediation and Support Committee to address the needs of the student.
 A specific remediation plan and/or a recommendation on progression or dismissal from the program will be made to the appropriate degree chair by the Remediation and Support Committee.
 Once approved, the recommendation of the committee will be monitored and proof of compliance must be demonstrated by the student prior to further progression in the program.
 For detailed description of remediation and appeal procedures, see the MAC/MAMFT student manuals.